CreditCheck Total credit score and monitoring review

 - Identity theft insurance.
 If you’re the victim of identity theft and CreditCheck Total didn’t provide the services it promised, you’re covered for up to $50,000 in losses.

-Is there a way to get my credit score for free?
+How do I get my credit score for free?

-Yes, you can find your credit score through most major credit card companies, and some lenders.
+Find your credit score through most major credit card companies, and some lenders.
 Credit scores are located at the bottom of your monthly statements for free.

 Pros and cons